caktus/guidebook/docs/RDS.md

 ### RDS instances

--   We host each client\'s data on RDS instances under the client\'s own AWS account.
-Different clients\' data is never hosted on the same RDS instance.
+-   We host each client's data on RDS instances under the client's own AWS account.
+Different clients' data is never hosted on the same RDS instance.
 -   We use RDS instances in the same region as the servers that will access them.